TGAC/grassroots-api/docs/services.md

 ### Adding the parameters

-On our example http://foobar.com/search.html, imagine that there is a single html-based seach form defined and a snippet of its HTML is
+On our example http://foobar.com/search.html, imagine that there is a single html-based search form defined and a snippet of its HTML is

 ~~~{.html}
 <form action="/search" method="GET">